atlan-antillia/Image-Segmentation-Acute-Lymphoblastic-Leukemia/README.md

 </h2>
  We have trained Acute-Lymphoblastic-Leukemia TensorflowUNet Model by using the following
  <b>train_eval_infer.config</b> file. <br>
-please run the following command.<br>
+Please run the following command.<br>
 <pre>
 >python TensorflowUNetALLTrainer.py
 </pre>